sphinx-contrib/multiversion/docs/configuration.rst

     # Determines whether remote or local git branches/tags are preferred if their output dirs conflict
     smv_prefer_remote_refs = False

+    # Specify build targets and whether the resulting artefacts should be downloadable
+    smv_build_targets = {
+        "HTML" : {
+            "builder": "html",
+            "downloadable": False,
+            "download_format": "",
+        },
+    }

+    # Flag indicating whether the intermediate build directories should be removed after artefacts are produced
+    smv_clean_intermediate_files = True

 You can override all of these values inside your :file:`conf.py`.

 .. note::